crystalodi/nytreact/README.md

 git clone https://github.com/crystalodi/burger.git
 ```

-Navigate to the folder the repository was cloned into and run npm install to create the `node_modules` folder needed to run the application
+Navigate to the folder the repository was cloned into and run yarn install to create the `node_modules` folder needed to run the application

 ```
-cd burger
+cd nytreact
-npm install
+yarn install
 ```

-Open MySQL Workbench program installed in the Prerequisites section.
-Open schema.sql in `db` folder and execute the query.
-Do the same for `seeds.sql` located in the folder.

 Start the server and application

 ```
-npm start
+yarn start
 ```

-Open a web browser and type http://localhost:3000.
-Your should see this:
+Your default web browser should open to this url http://localhost:3000.

 ## About the Application